Annie-Almond/Annie-Almond/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Online DE&I in the Workplace - Online - University of South Florida
+Online DE&I in the Workplace - University of South Florida
 - 🌱 I’m currently learning ...
 HTML & CSS Codecademy Bootcamp
 - 👯 I’m looking to collaborate on ...
 Web Development
 - 🤔 I’m looking for help with ...
 Good Coding Techniqes